TraxNet/ShadingZenCpp/Readme.md

 Current target is to have set of 2D/3D computational classes ready (vectors, matrices, bounding boxes, quaternions) to perform basic math operations.
 After that, some raytracing queries (for example for occlusion discarding) will be implemented.

-As of May 2013, the source compiles against Boost 1.53 on:
+As of May 2013, the source compiles against Boost 1.53 on (ShadingZenCpp requires a semi-compliant C++11 compiler):
 - Linux GCC 4.7.20121109 (probably works with 4.6)
-- MacOSX Clang 3.2
+- MacOSX Clang 3.2 (using libc++)
 - MSVC 2012

 Supported SIMD instruction sets: